 Modern football is a very demanding sport!
 Professional football players are man-machines that are capable of sprinting down the field for 90 minutes and doing it again tomorrow morning.
 They are as strong as an ox and have the aerobic capacity of a cheetah.
 They are capable of doing this due to rigorous training they are subjected to every day.

-So like the Daft Punk song implies, football players work Harder, so they can perform Better, and are much Faster and considerably Stronger than others.
+So like the Daft Punk song implies, football players work Harder, so they can perform Better, and are much Faster and considerably Stronger than others while the bettors using Tonybet bonus code are trying to get most of their football knowledge and available information in order to guess the game results played by those professionals!

 But how does one gain all these physical attributes?